 In terms of plumage, at least, the genders remain virtually indistiguishable.
 This aspect presents as a predominantly black background.
 The feathers do, however, typically possess a slight iridescent quality.
 This generally appears as either a violet or a bronze-green.

 Individuals of the Northern Bald Ibis also most commonly display one more gender-based physical difference.
 In this respect, the avian follows the pattern of other varieties of ibis.
 The beaks of the males grow to a greater length than those of their female counterparts.

 Other noteworthy physical traits of the species include shorter legs than most ibises.
 But perhaps its most noteworthy visual trait centers on the head and face.
 These parts of the body display a lack of feathers, and obviously serves as the source of the common name.

 - Genus: Geronticus

 - Species: G. erimita

 Northern Bald Ibis Distribution, Habitat, and Ecology

-The species also has a gregarious nature and lives in small groups or colonies.
+The species also has a relatively gregarious nature and lives in small groups or colonies.
 Pairing typically occurs between 3-5 years of age.
-These birds mate for life, and both genders share in raising the young.
+These birds usually mate for life, and both genders share in raising the young.
 In the wild, an average individual lives for 10 -15 years.